 Coos Bay to Fortuna – The Ocean and the Redwoods

 It’s an early start for day two of our road trip, and we will be covering a lot of coastal Oregon and Northern California today.
 Still heading south on US 101, our first planned stop is Cape Blanco Lighthouse and State Park.
 As we are driving down the highway, though, a sign catches our eye.
-“West Coast Game Park and Safari”; this is the first time we’d heard about this spot.
+“West Coast Game Park and Safari”; this is the first time we’ve heard about this spot.

 Unfortunately, we are too early; the park doesn’t open until 10:00 am.
-But the signs say this is Oregon’s largest totally self-supporting wildlife attraction.
+But the signs say this is Oregon’s largest self-supporting wildlife attraction.
 West Coast Game Park looks like it would be an excellent stop for families and anyone who likes to interact with animals.
 We make a note to come back.

 Cape Blanco – The Westernmost Point In Oregon